nyarurato/NurbsSharp/README.md

     - **Import**: Only supports Entity Type 126 (Rational B-spline curve) and 128 (Rational B-spline surface).
     - **Export**: Only supports NURBS and Point entities.
 Mesh export is not supported.
 - **Mesh Export (OBJ/STL)**: Only supports Mesh objects.
 Direct export from NURBS is not supported (tessellation required).
+- **Intersection Calculations** : Currently may be unstable depending on initial conditions.

 ## Installation